Haunt-o/AI-Dungeon-Context-Language/STORY_CARD.md

 For each following detail about the story card item, a keyword will be used to specify what sort of information is being listed.
+Note that the keyword is put together with the `>`.
 To see the list of keywords, refer to the [keyword section](#keywords).

 As an example, let's say we have someone named Jim who: